admin123627/Stock-Price-Analysis-Methods/README.md

-# Finance Data Science Toolkit
+# Learning Methods in Data Science and Applications

-Welcome to the **Finance Data Science Toolkit**, a collection of Python scripts and notebooks focused on applying machine learning and statistical techniques to financial data.
+Welcome to my repository, a collection of Python scripts and notebooks focused on applying machine learning and statistical techniques to things such as financial data.

 This repository contains: